-The Spence Agricultural Scholarship grants recipients £1,500 a year for three or four consecutive years, when studying at the University of Nottingham.
-The scholarship has been launched in recognition of the work of John Spence, a former Senior Warden of the Trust and reflects the educational aims of the Trust to support agricultural education in addition to its long-standing work within civil engineering education.
+The Spence Agricultural Scholarship grants recipients £5,000 a year for three or four consecutive years, whilst studying at university.
+The scholarship was launched in recognition of the work of John Spence, a former Senior Warden of the Trust, and reflects the educational aims of the charity to support agricultural education in addition to its long-standing work within civil engineering education.

-The scholarship was first awarded for the 2018/19 academic year, and scholars must pass each year of study at their first attempt and provide a report (500 words) to the Rochester Bridge Trust on their academic and other achievements at the end of each academic year.
+The scholarship was first awarded for the 2018/19 academic year, and scholars must have passed each year of study at their first attempt and provide a report to the Rochester Bridge Trust on their academic and other achievements at the end of each academic year.

-The scholarship is available to students studying for a BSc Hons in:
+The scholarship is available to Year 12 students studying in England or Wales intending to study for a BSc Hons in:

 The qualifying areas are: Medway, Kent, London Boroughs of Bexley and Bromley, Cambridgeshire, Lincolnshire and West Yorkshire.
 Students must live or study in one of these areas at the time of their application.

-Eligible candidates will be invited to apply, with an assessment made based on their UCAS personal statement.
-Potential students who wish to apply for the scholarship will be asked to submit a two minute video explaining why they wish to study agriculture and how they might use the scholarships.
+Potential students, who are aged 16 or 17 and studying in Year 12, who wish to apply for the scholarship must submit a personal statement (maximum of 750 words) and a one-minute video explaining why they wish to study agriculture and how they might use the scholarships.